Principal Investigator

 Brunella Franco obtained a Degree in Medicine and Surgery from the Federico II University of Naples and completed a residency in Pediatrics at the Gaslini Institute and the University of Genoa.
 In 1989 she moved to the Department of Human and Molecular Genetics of the Baylor college of Medicine, Houston TX for postdoctoral training in Human Genetics.
 During this training her research interest was mainly focused on disease gene identification.
 In 1995 she returned to Italy thanks to the Italian Telethon Foundation and was one of the founding members of the Telethon Institute of Genetics and Medicine (TIGEM) in Milan, Italy.
 She then followed the Institute in its move to Naples first and then to the new destination in Pozzuoli where she coordinates a research group focused on understanding the molecular basis of selected rare inherited diseases.

 Brunella Franco is a human geneticist with a well-established reputation in the study of rare inherited conditions.
-Her efforts contributed to the identification of fourteen transcripts responsible for genetic disorders.
+Her efforts contributed to the identification of over 20 transcripts responsible for genetic disorders.
 In the last years her laboratory focuses on the translation of her research towards patient’s needs.

 Cilia and Human Diseases

-Cilia are evolutionary conserved organelles protruding from mammalian cells and exert motility and sensory function.
-Cilia have crucial roles in cell signalling pathways and in maintaining cellular homeostasis.
+Cilia are evolutionary conserved organelles and have crucial roles in cell signalling pathways and in maintaining cellular homeostasis.
 Thousands of proteins potentially involved in ciliary function have been identified.
 However, much remains to be determined on the biology and functions of this complex organelle of growing biomedical importance.

 Our laboratory aims at addressing the following questions: